Cut Cross Entropy: 20x Memory reduction in LLM Pre-training through optimized cross entropy kernels

 The Memory Problem

-At inference, sampling from the model’s predicted probabilities is efficient for any token as it is independent of the sequence length, since the model produces one token at a time at each step using the hidden state E of the last token in the sequence.
+At inference, sampling from the model’s predicted probabilities is efficient for any token regardless of its position in the sequence, since the model produces one token at a time at each step using the hidden state E of the last token in the sequence.

-Researchers over the years have come up with different optimization techniques like activation checkpointing, Gradient Accumulation etc, to help optimize memory consumption during training.
+Researchers over the years have come up with different optimization techniques like activation checkpointing, Gradient Accumulation etc, to help optimize memory consumption during training, and these are outside the scope of our interests here.

-However, despite optimizing the memory consumption of gradients, activations and optimizer states, the unsuspecting final layer (computing the cross entropy loss) occupies most of the model’s memory footprint at training time.
+However, despite optimizing the memory consumption of gradients, activations and optimizer states, the unsuspecting final layer (computing the cross entropy loss) has been shown to occupy a significant chunk of the model’s memory footprint during training.

-The Cut Cross Entropy team at Apple, noted in their paper that for Large Vocabulary models (See why Large Vocabularies are better), the log probabilites materialized for computing the cross entropy accounts for 40% to 90% (smaller models with larger vocabularies) of the memory consumption at training.
-With LLMs, larger vocabularies mean better text compression, and subsequently less compute during inference, the models also have a implicit representation for more tokens.
+In the Cut Cross entropy paper, the authors noted that in Large Vocabulary models (See why Large Vocabularies are better), the log probabilites materialized while computing the cross entropy loss accounts for 40% to 90% in models with large vocabularies of the memory consumption at training.
+This poses a problem since larger vocabularies are suitable for multilingual and low-resource-language applications, they also compress text better, which subsequently means less compute is used by the model during inference.

 The cross entropy loss is given as: